SonifyAR: Context-Aware Sound Generation in Augmented Reality: Applications

 \subsection{Sonify Existing Apps}

-Due to the extensibility of the text template used in SonifyAR's sound acquisition pipeline, we foresee its application in existing AR apps if integrated as an extension.
-If implemented at the SDK level (\textit{e.g.} ARKit and ARCore), SonifyAR can automatically capture textual description of AR events and provide sonification using the automatic sound acquisition results.
+Due to the extensibility of the text template used in SonifyAR's sound acquisition pipeline, it can be easily implemented into existing AR apps.
+For example, if implemented at the SDK level (\textit{e.g.} ARKit and ARCore), SonifyAR can automatically capture textual description of AR events and provide sonification using the automatic sound acquisition results.

-We explore this application possibility with a Wizard of Oz (WoZ) prototype on a phone-based AR application called ARVid \cite{arvid}, which is an AR app that puts 3D animated objects into real world environment.
-We select a dinosaur animation as an example (\autoref{fig:applicationC}), and conceptualize that SonifyAR pipeline is adopted into the AR infrastructure.
+We explore this application possibility with a Wizard of Oz (WoZ) prototype on a phone-based AR application called \textit{ARVid} \cite{arvid}, which is a downloadable AR app that puts 3D animated objects into real world environment.
+We selected a dinosaur animation as an example (\autoref{fig:applicationC}) and use WoZ to simulate the direct integration of the SonifyAR pipeline into ARVid app.
 By manually feeding the context information (\textit{e.g. ``The dinosaur is eating''}) into the SonifyAR pipeline, we generated sound assets that well-match the 3D animations.
-The results are shown in the supplementary video.